Atmosphere of Mercury: Composition

-The fourth species detected in Mercury's exosphere was sodium (Na).
+Sodium (Na) was the fourth species detected in Mercury's exosphere.
 It was discovered in 1985 by Drew Potter and Tom Morgan, who observed its Fraunhofer emission lines at 589 and 589.6 nm.
-The average column density of this element is about 1 cm^{−2}.
-Sodium is observed to concentrate near the poles, forming bright spots.
-Its abundance is also enhanced near the dawn terminator as compared to the dusk terminator.
-Some research has claimed a correlation of the sodium abundance with certain surface features such as Caloris or radio bright spots; however these results remain controversial.
-A year after the sodium discovery, Potter and Morgan reported that potassium (K) is also present in the exosphere of Mercury, though with a column density two orders of magnitude lower than that of sodium.
-The properties and spatial distribution of these two elements are otherwise very similar.
-In 1998 another element, calcium (Ca), was detected with column density three orders of magnitude below that of sodium.
-Observations by the MESSENGER probe in 2009 showed that calcium is concentrated mainly near the equator—opposite to what is observed for sodium and potassium.
-Further observations by Messenger reported in 2014 note the atmosphere is supplemented by materials vaporized off the surface by meteors both sporadic and in a meteor shower associated with Comet Encke.
+Sodium has an average column density of about 1 cm^{−2} and is concentrated near Mercury's poles, where it forms bright spots.
+Its abundance is also greater near the dawn terminator than near the dusk terminator.
+Some studies have reported a correlation between sodium abundance and surface features such as the Caloris basin and radio-bright regions, although these findings remain controversial.
+In 1986, Potter and Morgan reported the detection of potassium (K), whose column density is about two orders of magnitude lower than that of sodium.
+The two elements otherwise have similar properties and spatial distributions.
+Calcium (Ca) was detected in 1998, with a column density about three orders of magnitude lower than that of sodium.
+Observations by MESSENGER in 2009 showed that calcium is concentrated mainly near Mercury's equator, in contrast to the distributions of sodium and potassium.
+Further observations reported in 2014 indicated that meteoroid impacts, including those associated with meteor showers from Comet Encke, contribute material to Mercury's exosphere by vaporizing the surface.

-In 2008 the MESSENGER probe's Fast Imaging Plasma Spectrometer (FIPS) discovered several molecular and different ions in the vicinity of Mercury, including H_{2}O^{+} (ionized water vapor) and H_{2}S^{+} (ionized hydrogen sulfide).
-Their abundances relative to sodium are about 0.2 and 0.7, respectively.
-Other ions such as H_{3}O^{+} (hydronium), OH (hydroxyl), O_{2}^{+} and Si^{+} are present as well.
-During its 2009 flyby, the Ultraviolet and Visible Spectrometer (UVVS) channel of the Mercury Atmospheric and Surface Composition Spectrometer (MASCS) on board the MESSENGER spacecraft first revealed the presence of magnesium in the Mercurian exosphere.
-The near-surface abundance of this newly detected constituent is roughly comparable to that of sodium.
+In 2008, the MESSENGER spacecraft's Fast Imaging Plasma Spectrometer (FIPS) detected several molecular ions near Mercury, including H_{2}O^{+} (ionized water vapor) and H_{2}S^{+} (ionized hydrogen sulfide).
+Their abundances relative to sodium were approximately 0.2 and 0.7, respectively.
+Other detected ions include H_{3}O^{+} (hydronium), OH (hydroxyl), O_{2}^{+} and Si^{+}.
+During its 2009 flyby, the Ultraviolet and Visible Spectrometer (UVVS) aboard MESSENGERs Mercury Atmospheric and Surface Composition Spectrometer (MASCS) detected magnesium in Mercury's exosphere for the first time.
+Its near-surface abundance was roughly comparable to that of sodium.